 DAISI is a small not-for-profit charitable organisation with just over 200 members, all of whom have volunteered with DAISI in the South-Pacific.
 Most DAISI members are from Australia and New Zealand.

-DAISI’s emphasis is on helping its closest South-Pacific neighbours that fall below the World Health Organisation (WHO) defined Poverty Line.
+DAISI’s aim is to help its closest South-Pacific neighbours that fall below the World Health Organisation (WHO) defined Poverty Line.
 This includes Papua New Guinea, The Solomon Islands, Kiribati and Vanuatu.

 Donations received by DAISI® are used to fund volunteer trips to the South-Pacific Islands and to purchase necessary medical equipment or supplies which is then directly given to the people of the South Pacific Islands.

 The Constitution of DAISI® provides for five Board Members which include the Chair, Co Deputy Chairs, Secretary and Treasurer who play an important role in the organisation and direction DAISI as well as ensuring good Clinical Governance.
 The Constitution also provides for twelve Office Bearer positions responsible for day-by-day running of activities.
 Board Members and Office Bearers are elected every two years.